-The road to high-quality audio can take one of two paths: the first being a set of expensive speakers paired to a power-guzzling amplifier, costing upwards of $1,500.
+The road to high-quality audio can take one of two paths: the first being a set of expensive speakers paired to a power-guzzling amplifier costing upwards of $1500.
 This path is littered with the remains of sleep-deprived relationships and angry neighbours.
-The other path is much more affordable, and less relationship-destroying: high-quality headphones.
-Using a set of decent headphones is a cheap and easy way to get the best sound quality possible, but today’s onboard audio chips will pollute a good set of cans with static and poor audio reproduction.
-Enter the ASUS Xonar DG soundcard, designed specifically for the headphone-equipped PC user.
+The other path is much more affordable and less relationship-destroying: high-quality headphones.
+Using a set of decent headphones is a cheap and easy way to get the best sound quality possible but today’s onboard audio chips will pollute a good set of cans with static and poor audio reproduction.
+Enter the ASUS Xonar DG soundcard designed specifically for the headphone-equipped PC user.

-Powering this audio card is C-media’s Oxygen HD CM18786 sound processor, which is mounted on a PCI card â€“ unfortunately ASUS has removed the PCI Express connectivity found on other Xonar soundcards, which may be an issue in today’s PCI-lacking motherboards.
-Maximum recording and playback quality is also limited to 24-bit/96kHz, half that of other Xonar cards.
+Powering this audio card is C-media’s Oxygen HD CM18786 sound processor which is mounted on a PCI card â€“ unfortunately ASUS has removed the PCI Express connectivity found on other Xonar soundcards which may be an issue in today’s PCI-lacking motherboards.
+Maximum recording and playback quality is also limited to 24-bit/96kHz half that of other Xonar cards.

-Headphone gamers will appreciate the inclusion of Dolby Headphone, which emulates 5.1 surround sound over stereo headphones.
-However, one of the key features of the Xonar series has been given the chop; the DG can’t do multichannel digital encoding in the form of Dolby Digital Live.
-This means that the card can’t output 5.1 sound in-game over optical, falling back to stereo instead.
+Headphone gamers will appreciate the inclusion of Dolby Headphone which emulates 5.1 surround sound over stereo headphones.
+However one of the key features of the Xonar series has been given the chop; the DG can’t do multichannel digital encoding in the form of Dolby Digital Live.
+This means that the card can’t output 5.1 sound in-game over optical falling back to stereo instead.
 It’s only an issue if you want to game with speakers hooked up via an optical cable.

-Blind listening tests of the DG, testing game, movie and music performance, showed that this card is leagues ahead of the Realtek onboard audio solutions most users endure.
-However, it’s not without problems – we found the Xonar drivers have an issue when using the optical output.
-This connection turns itself off when not in use, leading to a large popping sound whenever it wakes up.
-This is an old Xonar problem that still hasn’t been resolved, and it’s disappointing to see that it’s still an issue.
+Blind listening tests of the DG testing game movie and music performance showed that this card is leagues ahead of the Realtek onboard audio solutions most users endure.
+However it’s not without problems – we found the Xonar drivers have an issue when using the optical output.
+This connection turns itself off when not in use leading to a large popping sound whenever it wakes up.
+This is an old Xonar problem that still hasn’t been resolved and it’s disappointing to see that it’s still an issue.

-It’s not a deal breaker though, and the ridiculously low price of this card makes it an absolute no-brainer for PC gamers who need an affordable, yet high quality, headphone solution.Available from ASUS, retailing for $40
+It’s not a deal breaker though and the ridiculously low price of this card makes it an absolute no-brainer for PC gamers who need an affordable yet high quality headphone solution.

-.APC rating: 8/10 (Highly Recommended)
+APC rating: 8/10 (Highly Recommended)